Exact formulas for the normalizing constants of Wishart distributions for graphical models: Computing the normalizing constant IGdeltaIp

 \subsection{Bipartite graphs}

-A \emph{complete bipartite graph} on $m+n$ vertices, denoted by $H_{m,n}$, is an undirected graph whose vertices can be divided into two disjoint sets, $U=\{1,\dots, m\}$ and $V=\{m+1,\dots ,m+n\}$, such that every vertex in $U$ is connected to all vertices in $V$, but there are no edges within $U$ or within $V$.
+A \emph{complete bipartite graph} on $m+n$ vertices, denoted by $H_{m,n}$, is an undirected graph whose vertices can be divided into disjoint sets $U=\{1,\dots, m\}$ and $V=\{m+1,\dots ,m+n\}$, such that each vertex in $U$ is connected to every vertex in $V$, but there are no edges within $U$ or $V$.
 For the graph $H_{m,n}$, the corresponding matrix $K$ is a block matrix,